darkfoxs96/gomigrate/README.md

 func Migrate(db *sql.DB) {
     migration.MigrateTo("2019.02.12_07:22:59", db) // This timeString => "2019.02.12_07:22:59"
+    // or
+    migration.MigrateUp(db) // up max point
+    // or
+    migration.MigrateDown(db) // down to default DB
 }
 ```
 * ```gomigrate``` checks the position now and if it is not equal to ```"2019.02.12_07:22:59"``` migrates to it